Watermark Home Loans overview

 Watermark Home Loans is accredited by the Better Business Bureau with an A+ rating.

-Borrowers can apply for a rate quote from Watermark Home Loans online, and the lender’s website includes a variety of calculators that can help prospective homeowners do the math on APR, refinance breakeven points and more.
+Borrowers can apply for a rate quote from Watermark Home Loans online, and the lender’s website includes a variety of calculators that can help prospective homeowners do the math on APR, refinance break-even point and more.

 Minimum borrower requirements